mvallebr/site_mvalle/_posts/2023-09-02-your-team-and-the-american-civil-war.markdown

 I want to list some practical situations and ask you to question with me: what of those things are fine and not related to freedom at all and what of those things we should try to change as a society.
 Are these examples normal?
 Or are we biased for the world we see today?
 Would these things be considered as normal 50 years ago?

+Please, I am *not* saying I consider all of those scenarios of modern slavery!
+It's really an exercise to *think about it*.

 Scenarios:

 - Manager A controls the amount of times people go to the toilet